apache/incubator-streampark-website/docs/user-guide/7-Variable.md

 ## Reference variables in Flink SQL

-The variables that have been created can be referenced in Flink SQL as ${kafka.cluster}, and support follow-up searches.
+The variables that have been created can be referenced in Flink SQL as `${kafka.cluster}`, and support follow-up searches.

 <img src="/doc/image/variable/variable_flinksql_search.png"/><br></br><br></br>

 <img src="/doc/image/variable/variable_flinksql_quote.png"/><br></br><br></br>

-You can click the "Preview" button to view the value of the real variable.
-If this variable is set as desensitized, the value of the variable will be displayed as "********".
+You can click the `Preview` button to view the value of the real variable.
+If this variable is set as desensitized, the value of the variable will be displayed as `********`.

 <img src="/doc/image/variable/variable_flinksql_preview.png"/><br></br>